Rushabh-dave/IndiaNext_Hackathon/README.md

 # 🛡️ PhishEye — AI-Powered Cyber Threat Detection Platform

+🏆 **Winner — IndiaNext Hackathon 2026**

+> Detect phishing, deepfakes, malicious URLs, and AI attacks — all in one platform.

+PhishEye is a real-time AI cybersecurity system that combines NLP, Computer Vision, and Audio Intelligence into a unified threat detection engine — built and validated under hackathon constraints.

 PhishEye is a full-stack cybersecurity intelligence platform built for the IndiaNext Hackathon.
 It uses state-of-the-art AI models to detect phishing emails, malicious URLs, prompt injection attacks, deepfake images, and AI-generated audio — all in real time from a single, premium web interface.

 ---